 The second situation is one where you are absolutely convinced the board is taking the wrong course of action.
 If you have examined your own biases and pre-conceived notions, and you are still sure that the board is about to make the wrong move, by all means come down on the side of independent thinking.

-These are situations that call for another of the six essential behaviors of a savvy director, namely, Demonstrating Courage.
+These are situations that call for another of The Six Key Habits of The Savvy Director, namely, Demonstrating Courage.
 But that’s a blog for another day.